JustinTimeCuber/OHSCv2/README.md

 After a full hand is played, each player is scored based on their bid and their tricks taken.
 If they took too few tricks, they simply get 1 point for each trick taken; for example, if a player bids 3 and takes 2, they receive 2 points.
 If they took too many tricks, they lose a flat 10 points (negative scores are possible).
 This is regardless of how many extra tricks are taken, so a player who bids 1 and takes 4 would still lose 10 points (not 30).
 If a player exactly matches their bid, they gain one point for each trick plus a 10 point bonus.
 So, a player who bids 3 and takes 3 would get 13 points.
 Bidding zero is allowed; if a player bids 0 and takes 0, they would gain 10 points.

 # Scoreboard Software Description
-This scoreboard is written in Processing, which is based on Java.
-Currently, you'll need to [install Processing](https://processing.org/download) to run the program, but in the future I intend to upload compiled JAR files.
+This scoreboard is written in Java using Processing as a library.
+In order to compile the program from source, you will need to obtain the Processing core.jar file and import it as a library.
+If you just want to run the program, you can run the published JAR file.
+Make sure that you have Java 19 or later installed on your computer and you are running Windows, Linux, or macOS.
+The same JAR file should work across those platforms.

 There are two main screens within the program: setup mode, and scoreboard mode.